AndreWohnsland/andrewohnsland.github.io/README.md

 ## Access the Application

 The front end should be opened automatically when running it.
 Otherwise you can always access it on http://localhost:3000/ when the app is running.
-The backend API runs on port 5000 by defaul.
+The backend API runs on port 5000 by default.
 You can use the `PORT` variable to change the default port.
-To make calls to the API, other tools like [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) can be used.
+To make requests to the API, other tools like [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) can be used.
 To make a call use the http://localhost:5000/api/ endpoint.
 Since cors will most probably block the call by default, use `"Origin": "http://localhost:3000"` as header.

-## Generate a Admin User
+## Generate an Admin User

 By default, at first bootup, the backend will look if any user is found.
 If there is no existing user, it will create a default user with the name `admin` and the password `adminadmin`.
-It is strongly recommended to change the password directly after you first login over the admin interface.
+It is strongly recommended to change the password directly after your first login over the admin interface.
 There is a graphical option for that.
 You could also use the environment variables `ADMIN_USER` and `ADMIN_PASSWORD` for other initial values than the default ones.
-Also, you can create additional user over the /api/user/add post enpoint.
+Also, you can create additional user over the _/api/user/add_ post enpoint.
 You will need to be authenticated for that and pass the `username` and `password` in the body.

+## Use Dropbox to Store and Access Pictures

+I am using [dropbox-v2-api](https://github.com/adasq/dropbox-v2-api) for easy interaction with the dropbox API.
+You need an dropbox account and a project with an according access token.
+The token is stored at the `.env` file under `DROPBOX_ACCESS_TOKEN`.
+Steps to create a project and get the access token:

+1. Go to [dropbox developer](https://www.dropbox.com/developers/apps) and create your app.
+2. Set the Permissions settings before generating the token as it remembers the settings.
+3. Go to the Permissions tab.
+4. Check `sharing.write` and `file_requests.write` as well as `files.content.read` and `files.content.write`.
+5. Generate and copy your token from the Settings tab.
+Change expiration to "No expiration".
+You can also re-generate for a new token here if it has been compromised.
+6. Paste the token into your `.env` file.

 # ToDo's